-- 1. Remote 25mm (1 in.) of welding cable insulation. - Slide rubber boot onto cable end.
+- 1. Remove 1 inch (25mm) of welding cable insulation. - Slide rubber boot on to the cable end.
 The boot end may be trimmed to match the cable diameter.
-Soap or other lubricant will help to slide the boot over the cable.

-- 3. Slide the copper tube into the brass plug. - Insert cable into copper tube.

-- Tighten set screw to collapse copper tube.
-Screw must apply pressure against welding cable.
-The top of the set screw will be well below the surface of the brass plug after tightening. - Slide rubber boot over brass plug.
+Soap or other lubricant will help to slide the boot over the cable. - 3.
+Slide the copper tube into the brass plug. - 4.
+Insert the cable into the copper tube. - Tighten set screw to collapse copper tube.
+The screw must apply pressure against welding cable.
+The top of the set screw will be well below the surface of the brass plug after tightening. - Slide the rubber boot over the brass plug.
 The rubber boot must be positioned to completely cover all electrical surfaces after the plug is locked into the receptacle.

-TABLE OF CONTENTS - OPERATION SECTION -
+TABLE OF CONTENTS OPERATION SECTION -

 Operation Section B

-D 0

 Operating Instructions B-2

 Controls and Settings B-2, B-4

-Auxillary Power B-4
+Auxillary Power